Pilgrimage for COP26

 Based on the anonymous Latin hymn, Ave Maris Stella

-See how this woman is named a ‘relict’ of her husband, South Leith Parish Church, Scotland
+See how this woman is named a ‘relict’ of her husband, South Leith Parish Church, Scotland!

 I spent some time researching the women in this kirkyard, trying to find out their stories, but to almost no avail.
-I focused on another Charlotte, Charlotte Lindesay (1780-1857 aged 77), and discovered that she was one of a brood of six from Feddinch in Fife, and that her parents were William Lindesay and Elizabeth Balfour.
+I focused on another Charlotte, Charlotte Lindesay (1780-1857, who died aged 77) and discovered that she was one of a brood of six from Feddinch in Fife, and that her parents were William Lindesay and Elizabeth Balfour.
 In 1805, she married her cousin, Patrick who was very active in the community.
-Amongst other things, he was the president of the Leith Dispensary and Humane Society (see above) which was formed 1825 on Maritime Street, later to become Leith Hospital on Mill Lane, and bringing healthcare (via a clinic and hospital both initially in Broad Wynd) to the poor.
+Amongst other things, he was the president of the Leith Dispensary and Humane Society (see above) which was formed in 1825 on Maritime Street, later to become Leith Hospital on Mill Lane, and brought healthcare (via a clinic and hospital both initially in Broad Wynd) to the poor.
 I like to imagine Charlotte accompanying him, or even visiting the needy with a basket over her arm as portrayed in countless Jane Austen films, but I am woefully ill informed about her particulars.

 Some of my information was gleaned from ‘The Jacobite Grenadier’ by Gavin Wood.